Longmoor Camp 44 1000 693 80

 Now you’ve found an instrument you want to play; it’s time to learn it.
 Thankfully, due to the internet, there are many options for people on different budgets.

 Online tutorials are extremely popular and can be found on free streaming services like YouTube.
-The advantages of following a video is that you can pause at any time if you’re struggling, or repeat it as much as you’d like.
+The advantage of following a video is that you can pause at any time if you’re struggling, or repeat it as much as you’d like.
 There are also many helpful apps and resources, such as SimplyPiano and UltimateGuitar.

 More effective means (that will require more expense) are having lessons, either in a class or with a tutor.
 Numerous tutors have moved online due to the pandemic, so, in many cases, you may not even have to leave the house to be taught by a professional.